nagraajm/boostn-platform/README.md

 ## 📄 License

-This project is proprietary software developed for EHC Königsberg.
+This project is proprietary software developed for EHC Koenigsbrunn.

 ---

-**Built with ❤️ for EHC Königsberg**
+**Built with ❤️ for EHC Koenigsbrunn**

 *Professional crowdfunding platform designed to connect businesses with sports excellence.*
 - **State Management**: React hooks with MVVM pattern